patriciamcphee/portfolio/docs/api/api-example-bflix.md

 ---
 title: BFlix API
-tags: [ tech writing, api, information architecture ]
 description: Written for the b-movie app that I've been developing.
+last_update:
    date: 10/08/2022
+   author: Patricia McPhee
 ---

 >**Project:** CareerFoundry assignment; write an API for a movie app<br />